How to Download Kindle ebooks

 Once you click on Internal storage the major field will fill with many options where you can store things, for example, Books, Music, and Movies.
 I store my ebooks in books.
 So I drag the file from the desktop to the folder named books and drop it in.

 3. Change Title, Check, and Clean Up

 Then open the folder, find the file and change the name to something that more closely matches the title.
 You do this by right clicking the file, and picking the rename option from the menu.

 Finally, go to your Fire tablet open documents, then open the file you put the eBook into, for example books, and check to see if it is there.

 One last thing, clean up.
 Right click on the eBook file you just downloaded on your desktop and delete it.

 You now have your free book where you can read it on the road, even when you do not have an Internet connection.

 If you wanted the same thing from the Internet Archive then follow the same instructions and you will get the same results.
 I find the Internet Archive has important books Gutenberg misses.

-Ok, it maybe a little hard the first time, but I think it is a lot easier than buying a new tablet, and you do not have to learn how to use the new tablet.
+Ok, it maybe a little hard the first time, but it is cheaper than buying a new tablet, and you do not have to learn how to use the new tablet.